IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:GoogleCloudProject -X PUT -d "qdr-project"``

-In addition, the Google Cloud Archiver requires that the googlecloudkey.json file for the project be placed in the 'dataverse.files.directory' directory.
+The Google Cloud Archiver also requires a key file that must be renamed to 'googlecloudkey.json' file and placed in the directory identified by your 'dataverse.files.directory' jvm option.
 This file can be created in the Google Cloud Console.
+(One method: Navigate to your Project 'Settings'/'Service Accounts', create an account, give this account the 'Cloud Storage'/'Storage Admin' role, and once it's created, use the 'Actions' menu to 'Create Key', selecting the 'JSON' format option.
+Use this as the 'googlecloudkey.json' file.)

+For example:

+``cp <your key file> /usr/local/payara5/glassfish/domains/domain1/files/googlecloudkey.json``

 .. _Local Path Configuration: